Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team7-Asymmetrical-Conductor-with-a-Hole/README.md

 ## Problem Description

 The aluminium plate has conductivity of $\sigma=3.526 \times 10^7$.
-The stranded coil is excited with a coil current of 2742 AT with a sinusoidal current with a frequency of 50Hz (reference values of 200Hz also exist.).
+The stranded coil is excited with a sinusoidal coil current of 2742 AT of frequency of 50Hz (reference values of 200Hz also exist.).
 The results are compared to measurements of the magnetic flux density at various positions.
 We use the reference solution provided by Fujiwara et al.[2].

 ## Setup